 The results are combined to determine the stage of cancer for each person.
-There are five stages: stage 0 (zero) and stages I through IV (one through four).
+There are 5 stages: stage 0 (zero) and stages I through IV (1 through 4).
 The stage provides a common way of describing the cancer so doctors can work together to plan the best treatments.

 Here are more details on each part of the TNM system: